roadtocode4u/spaceship/docs/c-programming/01-datatypes-and-variable/01-datatypes-and-variable.md

 hide_table_of_contents: true
 ---

-### What is Datatype
+### What is Datatypes?

 Datatype is a type of information which can stored in variable.
-There are `three` primitive datatypes in c Language. lets discuss,
+There are `three` primitive datatypes in c language.
+Let's discuss,

-1. `Integers (int)`
+1. `Integer (int)`

-Integers means stores whole numbers without decimal point.The size of `int` datatype is `4 byte`.
+Integer means stores whole numbers without decimal point.
+The size of the `int` datatype is `4 byte`.

 💻**Example :** 1, 2, 2253, 899, 44, 55...

 2. `Character (char)`

-Character is store a single letter.The size of `char` datatype is `1 bytes`.
+Character is stored in a single letter.
+The size of the `char` datatype is `1 byte`.

 💻**Example :** 'r','v','s'....

 3. `Float (float)`

-Float means Stores numbers with decimals point.
-The size of `float` datatype is `4 bytes`.
+Float means stores numbers with decimal points.
+The size of the `float` datatype is `4 bytes`.

-💻Example= 15.7,89.0,46.84 ....
+💻**Example :** 15.7,89.0,46.84 ....

 ### Format Specifiers

-There are different format specifiers for each data type.
+There are different format specifiers for each datatype.

 `%d = int`